Flood and Water Management Act 2010

-Roles and Responsibilities Set Out in the Act
+Roles and responsibilities set out in the act

-Lead Local Flood Authority (LLFA)
+Lead local flood authority (LLFA)

-The role of Lead Local Flood Authority (LLFA) in England is given to the unitary authority, or, if there is no unitary authority, the county council for the area.
+The role of lead local flood authority (LLFA) in England is given to the unitary authority, or, if there is no unitary authority, the county council for the area.
 In Wales, the role is fulfilled by the county council or the county borough council.
-The LLFA is given certain responsibilities by the Act.
+The LLFA is given certain responsibilities by the act.

-The LLFA is required, by Sections 9 and 10 of the Act, to create and maintain a local flood risk management strategy to set objectives to manage flooding locally, specify measures proposed to achieve the objectives, outline how and when the measures will be implemented, and list the costs and benefits of the measures and how the measures will be paid for.
+The LLFA is required, by sections 9 and 10 of the act, to create and maintain a local flood risk management strategy to set objectives to manage flooding locally, specify measures proposed to achieve the objectives, outline how and when the measures will be implemented, and list the costs and benefits of the measures and how the measures will be paid for.
 The LLFA must apply the local flood risk management strategy and monitor its effectiveness and progress.

 The LLFA must establish and maintain a register of flood risk assets, including information on their ownership and state of repair, which should be made available to the public.
 In March 2019, 109 out of 152 LLFAs had compiled up-to-date asset registers.
 The LLFA is a statutory consultee on applications for planning permission in England and Wales.
 This means they must be consulted by the local planning authority and have the opportunity to object to the planning application, recommend refusal, or recommend a condition to be attached to the planning permission, if the LLFA deems that flood risk and drainage has not been appropriately addressed in the planning application.
 However, in effect, this role is given by the SAB in Wales.

+Section 19 requires the LLFA to investigate flooding events in their area and publish a report.

 Environment Agency

-The Environment Agency is required by Section 7 of the Act to develop a national flood and coastal erosion risk management strategy (FCERM) for England.
+The Environment Agency is required by section 7 of the act to develop a national flood and coastal erosion risk management strategy (FCERM) for England.
 The strategy describes the roles of all flood risk management authorities, including LLFAs, councils, internal drainage boards, highway authorities and water and sewerage companies, who must all exercise their responsibilities consistently with the strategy.
 The EA is required by Section 18 of the Act to produce an annual report on flood and coastal erosion risk management.
 The report describes how flood risk management authorities are managing the current risk of flood and coastal erosion and how they are planning for the future risk.
 The report details how LLFAs have progressed on their local strategies and asset registers.

 As of 2020, the strategy of FCERM was altered to have three long term ambitions: